Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/installfest/installfest-intel.resource.md

 #### VS Code Extensions

-VS Code also come with a number of extensions which you can install to provide new or different functionality.
+VS Code also comes with a number of extensions which you can install to provide new or different functionality.
 Some of the recommended exentsions include:

 *  [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - A way to collaborate on source code like Google Docs.
 *  [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) - An extension to help writing markdown files